navinprasadk/terraform-aws/aws_cost_parameters.md

  ##### EC2 and EBS Storage Cost Calculations

- 1. EC2 Cost = No. of EC2 instances x  hourly cost x 730 hours in a month
+ 1. EC2 Cost = No. of EC2 instances x hourly cost x Running hours in a month

- 2. EBS Storage Cost = Storage Size x 1.00 instance months x Unit cost (instance months = total EC2 running hours / 730 hours in a month)
+ 2. EBS Storage Cost = Storage Size x instance months x hourly cost (instance months = total EC2 running hours / 730 hours in a month)

- > For io1, GP2, GP3: Inaddition to EBS Storage cost, we have to calculate the transaction charges using IOPS and Throughput
+ > For O1, GP2, GP3: Inaddition to EBS Storage cost, we have to calculate the transaction charges using IOPS and Throughput
 --------------

 #### aws_s3_bucket